pojome/activity-log/README.md

 * This plugin is released under a GPL license.

+### Can I export logs? ###

+* You can easily export logs with Activity Log.
+We also support exporting filtered results.
+Filter by the time the action took place, roles, users, options, action type, and more.

 ## Changelog ##

+### 2.3.7 ###
+* New!
+Export your Activity Log data records to CSV

 ### 2.3.6 ###
 * Fix! - Admin table filters